bzigterman/bzigterman.github.io/projects/weather.md

 Currently:

 - 66°
-- overcast clouds
+- mist
-- 88% humidity
+- 90% humidity
 - 12 mph wind
-- 0.31 inches of precipitation in the past 24 hours
+- 0.32 inches of precipitation in the past 24 hours

 ## Temperature History